rahmani3/Resume/README.md

 ## Hosting your Resume on GitHub pages

-Lastly to view your resume on GitHub pages, you simply go to "Setting" once again and scroll down to "GitHub Pages" again and click on the link that is given and there you have it, your resume published on GitHub Pages.
+Lastly to view your resume on GitHub pages, you simply go to "Setting" and scroll down to "GitHub Pages" and click on the link that is given and there you have it, your resume, published on GitHub Pages.

 <img src="published.png" width="250"/>

 This is basically how I hosted my resume on GitHub pages.
-There may be better ways to do it.
+There are other ways to do it.

 ---